rigard/rulebooks/pages/about.md

 ### About Rulebook.io

-This section is coming soon! :)
+This section is coming soon!
+Perhaps a FAQ? :)